Leppunen/pajbot-installers/pajbot1/README.md

 Run the script from a standard user that has sudo access.
 ***
-Create 2 apps in the Twitch Developer site at <https://dev.twitch.tv/console/apps> and Call them BOTNAME-PB1-Shared and BOTNAME-PB1-Bot or something similar.
+Create an app in the Twitch Developer site at <https://dev.twitch.tv/console/apps> and call it BOTNAME-PB1-Bot or something similar.

-Define the callback URL for Shared as <https://twitchapps.com/tmi>

-Define the callback URL for Bot as <https://twitchapps.com/tmi>
+Define the callback URL for Bot as <https://pb1.example.com/login/authorized> where the domain is your bot's domain or IP address if you use local mode.
+If local mode is used, use http:// instead of https://

-Set the Bot URL to <https://pb1.example.com/login/authorized> after you have provided the OAuth token in the script later on.
-Change the domain to your own.
-If you have a local install, change https to http in the url.
 ***
 Rename pb1install.config.example to pb1install.config and set the following options as instructed.

 Set ```PB1_ADM``` as your twitch username.
 This user will get level 2000 access to the bot.

 Set ```PB1_BRC``` as the broadcasters twitch username in lowercase.
 Bot will join this channel.

-Set ```PB1_BOT_OAUTH``` as a chat oauth token you can generate from here: <https://twitchapps.com/tmi> Login with the bot account.

 Set ```PB1_TIMEZONE``` as the timezone used by the bot in a format like Europe/Berlin